 - Place the jar in a warm place out of direct sunlight.
 The top of a fridge, furnace or water heater all work well.

 - Shake your jar vigorously at least once a day for 6 weeks.
 Letting it sit longer will not harm the tincture.

 - After your maceration is done, filter your tincture into a clean jar or bottle that has a tight-fitting lid or cork.
 You can do this by pouring it through a paper coffee filter in a funnel.

 - Scrape all the ground Myrrh into the filter.
 If you like you can try to press the rest of the liquid from the material, but be careful the paper doesn’t rip.

 - Seal the jar or bottle and let your tincture stand undisturbed and sediment for a few days.

-- Pour or siphon off the clear liquid and bottle it for use.
+- Pour or syphon off the clear liquid and bottle it for use.
 It can keep for a few years in a cool dark place.

 - For sore, spongy or inflamed gums, loose teeth, Canker sores, toothache, Gingivitis, Halitosis, sore throat, or Thrush, mix 1 teaspoon of your tincture in a cup of warm water in which you have dissolved 1/4-1/2 teaspoon sea salt.
-Swoosh some around in your mouth for as long as you can, (spit it out when done), and as often as you can till you find relief.
-Use it a few more times, then continue using this tincture as a daily preventative.
+Swoosh some around in your mouth for as long as you can, (spit it out when done), and do this as often as you can through the day.
+Continue using this tincture and mouthwash as a daily preventative.

 If your distress is persistent, or there are obvious chronic problems that need to be addressed, it is best to make arrangements to see a qualified healthcare practitioner and do what needs to be done.